csvspecs/awesome-csv/TAB-VS-CSV.md

 ```

 The similarity between TAB and CSV can lead to confusion about which tools are appropriate.
-Furthering this confusion, it is somewhat common to have data files using comma as the field separator,
+Furthering this confusion, it is somewhat common to have datafiles using comma as the field separator,
 but without comma, quote, or newlines in the data.
 No CSV escapes are needed in these files, with the implication that traditional Unix tools
 like `cut` and `awk` can be used to process these files.